< Note: This page includes Horror, Thriller, and Psychodrama >

 Q: The Winged Serpent (1982) dir.
 Larry Cohen

 w/ Michael Moriarity, David Carradine, Candy Clark, Richard Roundtree, James Dixon, John Capodice, Malachy McCourt, Mary Louise Weller, Larry Pine, Eddie Jones, Shelly Desai, Nancy Stafford

 Q is a giant winged lizard, an Aztec god reborn.
 “Q is coming,” repeats the trailer.
 “Its name is Quetzlcoatl.
 Just call it Q. That’s all you’ll have time to say before it tears you apart.”
-Q looks very Harryhausen as it decapitates a window washer or drips a rooftop sunbather’s blood onto pedestrians below.
+Q looks very Ray Harryhausen as it decapitates a window washer or drips a rooftop sunbather’s blood onto pedestrians below.
 All the while a killer is skinning corpses as part of an ancient Aztec sacrifice ritual.
 Michael Moriarity (Bang the Drum Slowly, Pale Rider) plays a dumb ex-junkie crook who finds Q’s nest in the dome of NYC’s Chrysler Building.
 When his enemy is eaten by Q, he cries “Eat him!
 Eat him!” in a strangely poignant way.
 Carradine and Roundtree are cops.
 Candy Clark has an obligatory titty shot.
 Cohen’s It’s Alive (1974) and God Told Me To (1976) are also considered cult classics.
-Not much to come for Cohen after Q—most notably Bette Davis’s last film Wicked Stepmother (1989) and two more Moriarity features: The Stuff (1985) and the Masters of Horror entry Pick Me Up (2006).
+Not much to come for Cohen after Q—most notably Bette Davis’s last film Wicked Stepmother (1989) and two more Moriarity features: a fun spin on zombification The Stuff (1985) and the Masters of Horror entry Pick Me Up (2006).